AkbarIOS/telefonchi_oka_bot/README.md

 ## Support

-For questions and support, please open an issue in the GitHub repository.
+For questions and support, please open an issue in the GitHub repository.# Fixed database configuration for Railway